ohxyz/react-get-started/README.md

 ### Foot notes
 [1] If you are not using Git, then don't copy `.gitignore`.

-[2] Click the green button `Clone or download` in this Github page and select `Download ZIP`.
+[2] Click the green button `Code` in this Github page and select `Download ZIP`.
 Unzip the file, and you'll get e.g. `react-get-started-master`.
 Copy all the content in `react-get-started-master` to `my-react-project`.

 ### Tips
-If you don't like the browser auto-reloads every time you change the code, then add `inline: false` to `devServer` property in `webpack.dev.config.js`.
+If you don't like the browser auto-reloads every time you change the code, then add `inline: false` to `devServer` property in `webpack.dev.js`.

 ```
 ...